Skip to content

 The Traditional Approach

-Computational repurposing pipelines are typically assembled from separate components: literature mining to extract drug-target and target-disease associations, custom graph traversal code to walk protein-protein interaction networks, bespoke aggregation logic to combine evidence from multiple mechanistic pathways, a separate safety scoring module pulling adverse event data, and a structural similarity search for analogue discovery.
+Computational repurposing pipelines are typically assembled from separate components: literature mining to extract drug-target and target-disease associations, custom graph traversal code to walk protein-protein interaction networks, bespoke aggregation logic to combine evidence from multiple mechanistic pathways, and a structural similarity search for analogue discovery.
 A team of 3-4 computational biologists spends a sprint wiring these together — typically 500+ lines of Python — with no built-in explainability.
 When a reviewer asks "why was Drug X predicted for Disease Y?", someone traces the logic manually.
 Adding a new evidence source means modifying the traversal code.

 With Uni

-The notebook encodes the entire pipeline in 15 declarative rules.
-Multi-hop protein-protein interaction traversal finds indirect mechanistic paths from drug targets to disease-associated proteins.
-Noisy-OR aggregation combines evidence from independent pathways — if a drug reaches a disease through three separate mechanisms, each adds independent support.
-Safety penalties down-weight drugs with severe adverse reactions.
-Structural analogue discovery identifies approved drugs with similar binding profiles.
-Novelty filtering removes known indications.
-Built-in EXPLAIN traces exactly why each drug-disease pair was predicted — the full mechanistic derivation tree.
-ASSUME simulates hypothetical new binding targets.
-ABDUCE suggests what minimal evidence would support a new indication.
+The notebook encodes the entire pipeline in a handful of declarative rules.
+Multi-hop protein-protein interaction traversal (up to 3 hops) finds indirect mechanistic paths from drug targets to disease-associated proteins.
+Noisy-OR aggregation (FOLD MNOR) combines evidence from independent pathways — if a drug reaches a disease through several separate mechanisms, each adds independent support.
+Structural analogue discovery (similar_to on molecular fingerprint vectors) identifies approved drugs with similar structure that share target diseases.
+Novelty filtering (IS NOT) removes known indications.
+Built-in EXPLAIN RULE traces exactly why each drug-disease pair was predicted — the full mechanistic derivation tree.
+ASSUME simulates a hypothetical new binding target and re-evaluates, then rolls back.
+ABDUCE searches for the minimal evidence that would support a new indication.

 What You'll See

-• Full mechanistic derivation trees for every prediction — reviewable by domain experts
+• Full mechanistic derivation trees (EXPLAIN RULE) for a prediction — reviewable by domain experts

-• What-if simulation of new protein targets showing how hypothetical evidence changes rankings
+• What-if simulation (ASSUME) of a new protein binding showing how hypothetical evidence changes rankings, then rolled back

 Why It Matters

-The same analysis that traditionally requires a team, a sprint, and 500+ lines of custom code is expressed in 15 rules that a domain expert can read, audit, and extend.
+The same analysis that traditionally requires a team, a sprint, and 500+ lines of custom code is expressed in a few declarative rules that a domain expert can read, audit, and extend.
 That changes repurposing from a software engineering project to a scientific reasoning exercise.

 Run the notebook →